 “You may find yourself living in a shotgun shack … and you may find yourself in another part of the world.
 And you may ask yourself, well … how did I get here?” – Once in a lifetime: The Talking Heads.
 If any of us were blindfolded and two days later, dropped in the middle … Continue reading You May Find Yourself

 When it comes to violins, the Stradivarius has no equal.
 Their value can go into the $10-million range and to have one in my hands would be against the laws of the universe.
 Unless I hit my head and wake up a virtuoso, I will never master that kind of skill.
-No violin will make … Continue reading A Samurai Without a Sword is Still a Damn Samurai: 7 Reasons Why
+No violin will make … Continue reading A Yogi Without a Mat is Still a Yogi

 “So Rob, tell me; are you a God-fearing man?”
-Almost twenty years ago in Nashville, I was having lunch with one of my rep agencies.
+Almost twenty years ago in Nashville, I was having lunch with a small business group.
 There were about eight of us.
-When my salad came, I began to eat it while conversing with the group.
-As their salads came, they waited for everyone to get … Continue reading The Threat of Heaven and the Promise of Hell
+When our salads came, I began to eat it while conversing with the group.
+As their salads came, they waited for everyone to get theirs … Continue reading The Threat of Heaven and the Promise of Hell

 “I try.
 I try to be a righteous man.
 I try to give love all over the world.
 But I’m tired of being used!” – Charles Bradley: Ain’t It a Sin Such passion that you know came from a hard-earned life.
 The Screaming Eagle of Soul passed away just two years ago and way too early.
 May he … Continue reading How to Be a Yogi Without Being a Chump

 My apologies.
 I know I'm taking a risk here, but I posted this the other day and then I took it down.
 I'm torn.
 I want to leave the past in the past and so I thought I'd put it out there and let it go, but then I thought, by putting it out there, … Continue reading I See Human Beings